Alazizu6798/PWC--Virtual-Internship-Project/README.md

 # Project Insights
-- Barista Espresso are more likely to be first priority of the customers.
+1 Task
+- Average Satisfaction Rating is 3.40 which quite close to targeted rating 4.50.
+- Martha is the Agent having highest the satisfaction rating of 3.50.
 - Highest Operating sales was done in month of June which was $166K..
+- Maximum Number of call are for topic Streaming.
+2 Task
- - Maximum number of Sales is done by Hell's Kitchen.
+- Total Number of Customer at risk is 7043.
- - Profitable and large engagement time falls under first half of the day which is in between 7AM-11AM.
+- Subscription for 1 year is enrolled by maximum number of customers.
+- Electronic check payment method is prefered for the most of the time by customer.
+3 Task
+- Maximum number of male is hired as executive and maximum number of female is hired as Junior Officer  and total hiring percentage Male is 59% where as Female is 41%.
-- There large number of sale in weekdays as compaered to weekends.
+- Maximum number of promotion is happened in Junior Officer Department.